Mazeral/alx-backend-javascript/README.md

-# alx-backend-javascript
+# ALX-backend-javascript
-Learning backend using javascript with ALX SWE specilisation course!
+Learning the Back-End using Javascript with ALX SWE specialization course!